-Tokio, Japan, July 13, 1888.
+UNITED STATES LEGATION, Tokio, Japan, July 13, 1888.
 (Received August 8.)

-SIE: I have the honor to inclose herewith a copy of a note from the Japanese minister for foreign affairs dated July 7, in which I am requested to instruct the United States consuls in Japan not to ship Japanese subjects on board American vessels engaged or about to engage in otter or seal hunting.
+SIR: I have the honor to inclose herewith a copy of a note from the Japanese minister for foreign affairs dated July 7, in which I am requested to instruct the United States consuls in Japan not to ship Japan.